Blob Storage

 Examples:

-POST /api/files/image/avatar.jpg // Generate image variants
+POST /api/files/default/avatar.jpg // Generate default image variants

-POST /api/files/raw/document.pdf // Store as-is
+POST /api/files/archive/document.pdf // Store with minimal processing

 Storage Organization